ldecaro/cdk-fargate-bg/README.md

 - Stop and Rollback an ongoing deployment;
 - Audit an old deployment;
 - Implement governance and control who might be able to rollback a deployment;
 - Rollback to an old version of the same application or microservice.
-The ability to use the *Redeploy* button might be useful at some point in your journey.
+The ability to use the *Redeploy* button might be useful at some point in your journey (specially if a regulator asks how you rollback a version and who has access to do that).

 ![Architecture](/imgs/arch.png)